kromozome2003/Snowflake-KafkaConnect-Quickstart/Readme.md

 ## Confluent Kafka Initial Setup
 A mode detailed tutorial is available [here](https://docs.confluent.io/current/quickstart/ce-docker-quickstart.html)

-### Prerequisites
-* Docker version 1.11 or later is installed and running.
-* Docker Compose is installed.
-Docker Compose is installed by default with Docker for Mac.
-* Docker memory is allocated minimally at 8 GB.
-When using Docker Desktop for Mac, the default Docker memory allocation is 2 GB.
-You can change the default allocation to 8 GB in Docker > Preferences > Advanced.
-* Git.
-* Internet connectivity.
-* Ensure you are on an Operating System currently supported by Confluent Platform.
-* Networking and Kafka on Docker: Configure your hosts and ports to allow both internal and external components to the Docker network to communicate.
-For more details, see this article.

 ### In a terminal, deploy the Confluent Quickstart Containers
 ```